martmannupb/AmoebotSim-2.0/Documentation/user_guide/dev/advanced.md

 This is *not* a state attribute of the particles because it is not a [`ParticleAttribute`][11].
 Constants and hyper-parameters like this should always be `static` and `readonly`.

-When the leader decides that a movement should be performed, it can simply determine a random index of the array.
+When the leader decides that a movement should be performed, it can simply determine a random index in the array.
 It then has to create a Message object and send it on the global circuit:
 ```csharp
 public override void ActivateBeep()